Live at Leeds

-Live at Leeds is the first live album by English rock band The Who.
-It was recorded at the University of Leeds Refectory on 14 February 1970, and is their only live album that was released while the group were still actively recording and performing with their best-known line-up of Roger Daltrey, Pete Townshend, John Entwistle and Keith Moon.
+Live at Leeds is the first live album by the English rock band the Who, recorded at the University of Leeds Refectory on 14 February 1970 and released on 11 May 1970, by Decca and MCA in the United States and by Track and Polydor in the United Kingdom.
+It is the band's only live album that was recorded with the classic line-up of lead vocalist Roger Daltrey, guitarist Pete Townshend, bassist John Entwistle and drummer Keith Moon.

-The Who were looking for a way to follow up their 1969 album Tommy, and had recorded several shows on tours supporting that album, but didn't like the sound.
+The Who were looking for a way to follow up their 1969 album Tommy, and had recorded several shows on tours supporting that album, but disliked the sound.
 Consequently, they booked the show at Leeds University, along with one at Hull City Hall the following day, specifically to record a live album.
 Six songs were taken from the Leeds show, and the cover was pressed to look like a bootleg recording.
 The sound was significantly different from Tommy and featured hard rock arrangements that were typical of the band's live shows.

-The album was released in 23 May 1970 by Decca and MCA in the United States, and by Track and Polydor in the United Kingdom.
-It has been reissued on several occasions and in several different formats.
-Since its release, Live at Leeds has been cited by several music critics as the best live rock recording of all time.
+Live at Leeds has been reissued on several occasions and in several formats.
+Since its release, it has been ranked by several music critics as one of, if not the greatest, live album and rock recording of all time.